ACM Athena Lecturer Award

 Athena is the Greek goddess of wisdom; with her wisdom and sense of purpose, and her willingness to enter the fray, Athena epitomizes the strength, determination, and intelligence of the Athena Lecturers.
 Nominations will be reviewed for the quality and impact of the candidate's achievements.
 Successful nominations will demonstrate a sustained and/or enduring contribution to the computing community, including both technical/research and service/mentoring components.
 Nominations may focus on an important body of contributions over a significant period of time, or one particularly influential contribution.
 While not strictly required, it is customary for at least one endorsement to be from the chair of the ACM Special Interest Group in the candidate’s area of expertise.

 Nominations for the ACM Athena Lecturer Award should be submitted using the online nomination form.
+Guidelines for nominators and endorsers can be found here.
 Each nomination involves several components:

 - Name, address, phone number, and email address of nominator (person making the nomination).
 The most appropriate person to submit a nomination would be a recognized member of the community who is not from the same organization as the candidate and who can address the candidate’s impact on the broader community.